 The county manager form of government also provides for the grouping and consolidation of different administrative functions into departments and agencies.
 Examples of Henrico’s departments include: Fire, Police, Planning, Public Works, and Recreation and Parks.
 The county manager is responsible for appointing the heads of all of the county government departments, with the exception of the constitutional offices of the Clerk of the Circuit Court, Commonwealth’s Attorney, and Sheriff.
 These constitutional offices are decided by public election.
 Furthermore, under the county manager form of government, the constitutional offices of treasurer and commissioner of the revenue do not exist; rather, those functions are combined into a Department of Finance, which is led by an appointed Director of Finance.

 As the County has expanded in the years since 1934, the demands on local government and its services has required an expansion of the county manager’s scope of responsibilities.
 Today, five deputy county managers assist the county manager in supervising the work of the County’s many agencies and departments.
-These deputy county managers specialize in one of the following categories: Administration, Community Services, Community Development, and Community Operations.
+These deputy county managers specialize in one of the following categories: Administration, Community Affairs, and Community Operations.
 View a complete organizational chart of the County hierarchy.